JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 * **`$ sudo make`**

-The make application will read the Makefile to (1) compile all the specified object code from the source code, (2) link all these object files together in multiple executables, and (3) create various data and configuration files.
+The **`make`** application will read the Makefile to (1) compile all the specified object code from the source code, (2) link all these object files together within multiple executables, and (3) create various data and configuration files.
 Subsequent executions of **`$ sudo make`** will only compile source files for which the source code has changed, and then re-create executables as necessary.
 The build process should last quite a while.

 Once finished, the executables are included in various places within the **`src`** directory.
 As the final step in the build process, you should execute the following command: